styled-components/styled-components-website/README.md

 # Enter the repo
 cd styled-components-website
 # Install the dependencies
-npm install
+yarn install
 # Start local development
-npm run dev
+yarn dev
 ```

-> Note: This requires Node.js and npm to be set up locally, see [nodejs.org](https://nodejs.org) for more information.
+> Note: This requires Node.js and yarn to be set up locally, see [nodejs.org](https://nodejs.org) for more information.

 ### Updating the visual diffs